scalacenter/sbt-version-policy/README.md

 # sbt-version-policy

-*sbt-version-policy*:
-- configures [sbt-mima](https://github.com/lightbend/mima) to guarantee that your library follows the [recommended versioning scheme],
+sbt-version-policy helps library maintainers to follow the [recommended versioning scheme].
+This plugin:

+- configures [MiMa] to check for binary or source incompatibilities,
 - ensures that none of your dependencies are bumped or removed in an incompatible way.

 ## Install